craftcms/docs/docs/6.x/extend/validation.md

 From a controller, replace the injected `Illuminate\Http\Request` class with your custom form request, and Laravel will automatically call its `authorize()` method (if defined) and validate against its returned `rules()`.
 Execution won’t even reach the body of your action if those checks don’t pass!

+The `messages()` method can be used to customize error messages for each attribute and rule, and `attributes()` helps Laravel build human-readable field names.

 ### Middleware

 Middleware can be applied to specific routes to limit access, protect against abuse, tidy up the incoming data, or post-process responses.